madscatt/sasmol/development_tools/notes.md

+### 0. Identation

+Here is an example snippet from a .vimrc file that defines indentation rules.
+Note that the entire code base will have to be filtered to implement this.
+Any new code should follow these rules.
+Developers that use other IDEs should provide their settings for others to benefit.

+filetype plugin on
+set smartindent
+set ts=4
+set shiftwidth=4
+set expandtab

+Here is the indentation rules for Wingware Python IDE (which has also been followed in Emacs24):

+Default Tab Size: 4
+Default Indent Size: 4

 ### SETUP.PY ###

 # format for data files:  ( path in site-packages, [ path + file_name of file to move] )